 “Security and two factor authentication is crucial to what we do.
 With 2FA we can register more users, but our main objective is to keep data secure and ensure that the person of record managing of critical medical equipment is who they say they are.
 2FA lets us do that,” said Lindenmayer.

-After checking out other solutions like Google Authenticator, they chose Authy for its flexibility, and responsiveness.
+After checking out other solutions like Google Authenticator, they chose Twilio 2FA for its flexibility, and responsiveness.
 “Part of running a startup is that I need to know I can call someone quickly and they’ll handle it,” said Lindenmayer.
 “In our business, we are dealing with critical workflow where there’s a real person–a patient–involved.
-When we started working with Authy, they were very responsive.
-That made up my mind; my confidence was in working with the Authy team and I knew they would be there when I needed them.”
+When we started working with Twilio, they were very responsive.
+That made up my mind; my confidence was in working with the Twilio Account Security team and I knew they would be there when I needed them.”

-Implementing Authy 2FA was easy.
-As a startup, it’s always nerve-wracking to push out a new technology but with Twilio’s Authy service, we didn’t have any issues at all.
+Implementing Twilio 2FA was easy.
+As a startup, it’s always nerve-wracking to push out a new technology but with Twilio, we didn’t have any issues at all.

 Settrax exclusively uses Authy soft-token for authentication.
 “We would love to use one-touch or text, but soft-token doesn’t need an internet connection to function in our kiosks,” noted Lindenmayer.
 “Our kiosks are in out of the way places that might be five stories underground, so there may not be cell phone or internet access.
 We needed a solution that didn’t need connectivity to work.”